-24. Advance Statements
+25. Advance Statements - see Appendix 4

-- 24.1 An Advance Statement details a patient's wishes and feelings should they lack capacity in the future but is not legally binding. - Advance statements are useful if you are worried about losing capacity due to a mental health condition.
-This is a written statement about what you would like to happen if you lose capacity, such as: - What treatments you would prefer - Who you would like to be contacted in a crisis? - Any spiritual or religious views and requests - Your food preferences.
+25.1 An Advance Statement details a patient's wishes and feelings should they lack capacity in the future but is not legally binding.

+An Advance Statement is a written statement about what a patient would like to happen if they should lose capacity in the future and can contain information such as:

+- What treatments they would prefer - Who they would like to be contacted in a crisis. - Any spiritual or religious views and requests - Food preferences. - 25.2 To make an advance decision a person must be over 18 years and have the mental capacity to make the advance statement at the time the statement is made. - 25.3 Advance statements can include any information a person considers important to their health and care, but they do not have legal force.
+Practitioners must consider them carefully when future decisions are being made and need to be able to justify not adhering to them.

-25. Advanced Care Plans
+26. Advanced Care Plans

-- 25.1 Advance care planning helps people plan for their future care and support needs, including medical treatment. - 25.2 Advance statements can include any information a person considers important to their health and care, do not have legal force, but practitioners must consider them carefully when future decisions are being made, and need to be able to justify not adhering to them. - 25.3 Advance Care Plans should be offered to everyone who is at risk of losing capacity (through any progressive illness) or who have fluctuating capacity (through any mental illness). - 25.4 Clinical staff should document all advance care planning discussions in patient records.
-If a decision is made to provide care outside of an adult expressed wishes then the rationale for this action should be clearly documented.
+- 26.1 Advance care planning helps people plan for their future care and support needs, including medical treatment. - 26.2 Advance Care Plans should be offered to everyone who is at risk of losing capacity (through any progressive illness) or who have fluctuating capacity (through any mental illness). - 26.3 Clinical staff should document all advance care planning discussions in patient records.
+If a decision is made to provide care outside of an adults expressed wishes then the rationale for this action should be clearly documented.

-26. Joint Crisis Planning
+27. Joint Crisis Planning

-26.1 Practitioners and individuals may wish to consider the use of advance care planning to anyone who has been diagnosed with a mental disorder and has an assessed risk of relapse or deterioration.
+27.1 Practitioners and individuals may wish to consider the use of advance care planning in the event of a crisis, to anyone who has been diagnosed with a mental disorder and has an assessed risk of relapse or deterioration.
 The offer should be documented and, if the person accepts it, the plan should be recorded in the patient records.

-27. Clinical Holds, Restraint and Restriction
+28. Restraint and Restriction - DoLS